kaievns/the-log/posts/lead/drafts/leaders-managers-executives.md

 As such, it is my believe that it is a mistake to mix all managers, leaders, and executives into the same category and use the terms interchangeably.
-Because, it is the lack of understanding and respecting the nature of different leadership types leads to the most common organisational problems.
+Because, it is the lack of understanding and respecting the nature of different leadership types that leads to the most common organisational problems.

 A company hires a manager expecting them to be a leader.
-Or, they hire a leader and then baffled why they are breaking things instead of managing resources.
+Or, they hire a leader and then act baffled they start breaking things instead of managing resources.
 The most common case is that a company hires a leader to break and re-build something, but then can't stomach the change and won't have the leader's back when they start roughing the feathers.
 All of those are avoidable problems.

-The important thing to understand here is that none of those roles are better than the other, more important than the other, or subordinate to one another.
+The important thing to understand here is that none of those roles are better than the other; more important than the other; or subordinate to one another.
 Some people are naturally better at one mode of operation than the other.
 And it's the right combination of people and traits that makes a team tick.

-## Case in point

-As an example, I can talk about myself for a second here, and run you through my thinking.
-I hope it won't look too self-indulgent for the purpose.

-I have done virtually every job there is in a software engineering company.
-And, as such I had plenty of opportunities to explore my strength and weaknesses.
-And here is what I have.

-I'm not a stellar manager.
-I can stretch and lean into the role, and I can coach people into being some of the best managers there are.
-I even care for people a great deal to do the work effectively.
-But, I just loose my mind if I spend too much time in the _now_.
-And that causes me to lapse and get into people's faces.

-On the other hand, I can be a decent breach.
-I'm an early adopter of everything there was in the last 20 years, and I love breaking stuff apart and rebuilding.
-My fatal flaw though is that I find the process of making enemies stupid.
-But that comes with the job, if you want to do the job well.

-But then, I habitually strategise everything that moves.
-From packing suit cases for a vocation to building a large org structure.
-It's just how I am wired.
-I soak in information, and I structurise everything, and then I make narratives.
-Always scheming, that is the natural state of my mind.

-So, yeah, I can make a banger of an executive if I let loose, and I can lead people into projects.
-But, unless I'm paired with good managers who will question my thinking, I can leave a crater behind.

-Nobody is perfect, ey?

 ## Wrapping up

 Well, that's all I have for you for now.
 I hope it was helpful, or at least entertaining.

-I'll see you all in next one.
+I'll see you all in the next one.